You may want to view this video first, explaining the basics. Then learn more details below.

 There is no cost to you.
 You should not be charged by the court or by law enforcement at any time during the protection from abuse process.

-Prepare the required court forms.
-You can get interactive forms online or go to the court clerk's office and ask for a Protection from Abuse forms packet.
-Our newest online self-help tool asks you a series of questions, then fills out the forms for you.
+First, get the court forms you will need.
+You can get the fillable PFA court forms packet online or go to the court clerk's office and ask for a Protection from Abuse forms packet.
 If you have trouble understanding the forms, ask the court clerk, a friend, or a domestic abuse or sexual assault advocate for help.

 Where to get help with court forms and other support: